 Fig. 5.
 Rowland Hughes installed as President at Cardiff in1990.

 With him is Peris Edwards (Abergavenny), a stalwart of WOS and responsible for many early photographs

 An early and popular move was to hold at reasonable intervals a three-day Pan-Celtic Meeting involving the Irish and Scottish orthopaedic surgeons.
 The first was in Portmeirion in 1991 and others have taken place at Killarney (twice), Celtic Manor, Turnberry and The Vale in Glamorgan..
 The common denominator for these meetings is a mixture of scientific presentations, educational visits and conviviality, all underpinned by strong support from the orthopaedic industry.

-There has been extensive discussion on whether WOS should have a written constitution and this debate continues.
+There has been extensive discussion on whether WOS should have a written constitution, which was formally adopted in 2022.

 Officers Of The Society

 2001 - 2003